lat-lon/deegree-workshop/README.md

     docker pull deegree/deegree3-docker:3.5.8

-## 1.3 Configure the Docker Compose file
+## 1.3 Setting up your Docker Environment for deegree

-For this tutorial, a ready-to-use Docker Compose file is provided.
-Additionally, all the needed configurations for setting up an INSPIRE deegree workspace are available for Download in form of a [ZIP-File](https://github.com/lat-lon/deegree-workshop/archive/refs/heads/main.zip).
+For this tutorial, all necessary configuration files and data required to set up and run an example INSPIRE ProtectedSites deegree workspace are available for download in as [ZIP-File](https://github.com/lat-lon/deegree-workshop/archive/refs/heads/main.zip).

-The contents of [ZIP-File](https://github.com/lat-lon/deegree-workshop/archive/refs/heads/main.zip) and in particular its containing folder `deegree-workshop-bundle` are as followed:
+For this tutorial, only the contents of the `/deegree-workshop-bundle` folder in the downloaded ZIP-File are relevant.
+The folder contains the following items:

 | Directory       | Content     | Documentation |
 | :-------------- | :---------- | :------------ |